-Don't worry, white sharks heal up quickly, but there are more stories every year at Guadalupe and Martin is the keeper of Guadalupe’s shark secrets, and he's always more than willing to share them with you over a cup of coffee in the morning at Guadalupe Island.
+He’ll tell you all about how white sharks heal up quickly and other interesting facts about his underwater friends.
+Martin is the keeper of Guadalupe’s shark secrets.
+He is always more than willing to share them with you over a morning cup of coffee at Guadalupe Island.

-Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project now in it's thirteenth year having identified over 125 unique animals at this site.
+Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project, now over 2 decades old.
+He has helped to identify over 300 unique sharks at this site.
 Martin has collaborated with the main shark research team at the island (CICIMAR) and has appeared in numerous shark conservation film and television productions over the years.

 We’re pretty friendly around here, after all we get to play with sharks for a living, join us!

 Meet Cindy Michaels, also referred to as Ocean, our Director of Communications.